by Calculated Risk on 7/28/2017 08:35:00 AM

-Real gross domestic product -- the value of the production of goods and services in the United States, adjusted for price changes -- increased at an annual rate of 2.6 percent in the fourth quarter of 2014, according to the "advance" estimate released by the Bureau of Economic Analysis.
-In the third quarter, real GDP increased 5.0 percent.The advance Q4 GDP report, with 2.6% annualized growth, was below expectations of a 3.2% increase.
+Real gross domestic product increased at an annual rate of 2.6 percent in the second quarter of 2017, according to the "advance" estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP increased 1.2 percent (revised).The advance Q2 GDP report, with 2.6% annualized growth, was at expectations.

-The increase in real GDP in the fourth quarter reflected positive contributions from personal consumption expenditures (PCE), private inventory investment, exports, nonresidential fixed investment, state and local government spending, and residential fixed investment that were partly offset by a negative contribution from federal government spending.
+The increase in real GDP in the second quarter reflected positive contributions from personal consumption expenditures (PCE), nonresidential fixed investment, exports, and federal government spending that were partly offset by negative contributions from private residential fixed investment, private inventory investment, and state and local government spending.
 Imports, which are a subtraction in the calculation of GDP, increased.

 The acceleration in real GDP growth in the second quarter reflected a smaller decrease in private inventory investment, an acceleration in PCE, and an upturn in federal government spending.
 These movements were partly offset by a downturn in residential fixed investment and decelerations in exports and in nonresidential fixed investment.

 Personal consumption expenditures (PCE) increased at 2.8% annualized rate in Q2, up from 1.9% in Q1.
 Residential investment (RI) decreased at a 6.8% pace.
 Equipment investment increased at a 8.2% annualized rate, and investment in non-residential structures increased at a 5.2% pace.

 I'll have more later ...